 The Crop Science Field Facility is located on 48 ha (120 acres) of irrigated land dedicated to the production, processing and evaluation of field crops.
 Located on site is a field facility that houses the technical staff of the various research programs.
 In addition, the facillity is home to seed treatment and seed handling areas.
 An expansion to the building in 2005 resulted in the addition of a 1330 square metre pulse research facility.
 A second expansion to the building in 2009 now houses the 1,466 square metre Grains Innovation Laboratory (GIL), a faciltiy that houses quality research in field crops.

 The Fraser Herbarium serves both a teaching and research function and is available as a resource to individuals outside the university.
-The Herbarium contains about 150,000 dried specimens and is one of the larger herbaria of vascular plants in western Canada.
+The herbarium contains over 200,000 dried specimens and is one of the larger herbaria of vascular plants in Western Canada.

 The Grains Innovation Laboratory (GIL) is a 1,466 m2 grain quality screening laboratory.
 The lab comprises a baking facility for wheat, a malting facility for testing malt characteristics of experimental barley lines, a wet chemistry facility for assessing the characteristics of all new crop lines, a milling room, a grinding room, additional storage, office and support space and a new drying facility to dry down crops that are harvested from the research plots.